“The peoples of the Americas have a right to democracy and their governments have an obligation to promote and defend it.”

 Over 150 NYC LGBTQ+ and other US activists responded to the call to join the Stop The Coup 2025 campaign.
 Our members include activists from Rise and Resist, Gays Against Guns, ACT UP, SURJ, and groups including the Center for Popular Democracy.

-• We invite volunteers to assist with video editing, research, graphic design, fundraising, translation, and outreach support, and to share ideas and feedback with our team and campaign.
-Here are ways to get involved.
+We invite volunteers to assist with video editing, research, graphic design, fundraising, translation, and outreach support, and to share ideas and feedback with our team and campaign.
+Submit a Volunteer Form if you’d like to get involved.

 Please join us in urgently spreading the word — Our democracy is at stake.